 The .entrypoint directive marks the current method, which shall be static, as the entry point to an application.
 The VES shall call this method to start the application.
-An executable shall have exactly one entry point method.
+An executable shall have exactly one entry point method; entry point methods in a library are not handled specially by the VES.
 This entry point method can be a global method or it can appear inside a type.
 (The effect of the directive is to place the metadata token for this method into the CLI header of the PE file)